Koen van den Broek: Biography

 Van den Broek was born in 1973 in Bree, Belgium.

 He trained as an architect at the Katholieke Universiteit Leuven.
 At the Academy, Koen was tutored and taught by Fred Bervoets.
 In 2003 he participated in the SFMOMA- exhibition "Matisse and beyond: A century of modernism" in honor of his mentor.

 Van den Broek was acquainted with John Baldessari when he went to Los Angeles, not long after his stay at the post-graduate program of the HISK (Higher Institute for Fine Arts) in Antwerp in 2001.
 They decided in 2008 to collaborate on a project that combined photographs by Baldessari with painted interventions by van den Broek.
 "I worked with photographs Baldessari made of film-stills of Hollywood-movies (…) Baldessari printed them on large format, three by four metres (…) John sent me images that are the opposite of my work: black and white, lots of interiors, while I work with colour and exteriors. (…) he sets up pitfalls for an artist, because I definitely didn't want to do what he should do: it was a tricky process, but also a very intriguing one."

 When he was asked by the Museum of Modern Art, Antwerp in 2008 to curate an exhibition with their collection, he combined it with work from Belgian private collections.
-He created connections between Minimalist and Post-expressionist art styles.
+He created connections between Minimalist and Post-expressionist art styles."

 On the occasion of his solo-exhibitions at the Municipal Museum for Contemporary Art (Stedelijk Museum voor Actuele Kunst, SMAK) in Ghent, "Crack", a comprehensive catalogue, was published, edited by Wouter Davidts, and with contributions by, among others John Welchman, Andrew Renton and Dirk Lauwaert.
-In this monography, as well as in the exhibition a broad overview was given of van den Broek's career until then, and this helped him to draw "…new conclusions from my older work and this gave me the energy to keep on developing my familiar motives of the urban landscape and how this can be translated in new ways onto the canvas."
+In this monography, as well as in the exhibition a broad overview was given of van den Broek's career uptil that point, and this helped him to draw "…new conclusions from my older work and this gave me the energy to keep on developing my familiar motives of the urban landscape and how this can be translated in new ways onto the canvas."